-If you don't meet the requirements of one of these impairment listings, you will automatically be approved for benefits.
-If not, you could still be approved for disability if you can show that your arthritis limits your ability to function so much that you can't do the physical activity required by most jobs, such as walking, standing, or sitting for periods of time; pushing, pulling, lifting, or grasping items; or occasionally bending or stooping.
+If you don't meet the requirements of a listing, you can still be approved for disability if you can show that your arthritis limits your ability to function so much that you can't do the physical activity required by most jobs, such as walking, standing, or sitting for periods of time; pushing, pulling, lifting, or grasping items; or occasionally bending or stooping.

 For the specific disability criteria for each of these back problems, see our individual articles on getting disability for them by visiting the links above.